 It’s easy to assume Conversational Leadership is simply about improving conversations or becoming a better manager or leader.
 While those are aspects of it, there’s much more to it than that.
 As you explore Conversational Leadership, try not to let the label limit your understanding of what it is—or what it could mean to you.

-The following frequently asked questions will help you gain a clearer understanding.
-You can also browse my gateway posts and pages to explore the breadth and depth of the subject.
+The following frequently asked questions will help you gain a clearer understanding of the topic.
+You can also browse my gateway posts and pages to explore the breadth and depth of the subject or jump right into this introduction.

 - What is Conversational Leadership?

 Conversational Leadership is a multidisciplinary approach to living and working in our increasingly complex world.
 It is both an attitude and a practice—a way of seeing the world and a set of behaviours.
-It’s about creating a better life, a better organisation, and a better world.Conversational Leadership is about appreciating the transformative power of conversation, practicing leadership, and adopting a conversational approach to working together in a complex world.
+It’s about creating a better life, a better organisation, and a better world.Conversational Leadership is about how we respond to the complexity of the world we’re living in.
+It’s about taking responsibility for the changes we want to see, and recognising that none of us can do that alone.

-See here for an introduction, or if you’d like to explore the breadth and depth of Conversational Leadership, visit my Gateway pages.
+For an introduction, see here.
+Alternatively, explore the breadth and depth of Conversational Leadership on my Gateway pages.

 - What is the history of Conversational Leadership?Conversational Leadership is a relatively recent and rapidly evolving discipline that began around 2007.